XiangMang/My-Obsidian/03 PAT甲级/01 第一章 字符串处理/02 1005 Spell It Right.md

 ### Output Specification:

 For each test case, output in one line the digits of the sum in English words.
-There must be one space between two consecutive words, but no extra space at the end of a line.
+There must be one space between two consecutive[^2] words, but no extra space at the end of a line.

 ### Sample Input: